 We make up stories...

 We are writers.
 We make up stories.
 Some people say writers write because they’re inept at living otherwise.
 Time will tell how apt we are at what we do.
-You can read what a lot of people have been thinking now about our Fatima by clicking on “from our readers”.
-We’ve written together the novel called Fatima’s Good Fortune published in the United States, France, and around the world, that’s going to be a movie, and we have two other novels that came out in 2010.
+You can read what a lot of people have been thinking about our beloved Fatima by clicking on “from our readers”.
+Fatima’s Good Fortune is one of our co-written novels.
+It was published in the United States, France, and around the world.
 We also write screenplays, a habit you could associate with masochism.

 We write every day in a café near the Eiffel Tower, where we’re alone every morning with Siamese computers over a cup of coffee, until the street sweepers come in to hang out for their deserved break.
 Can two people write fiction together?
 We started out doing screenplays together, and nobody questions the collaboration that goes on for scripts.
 Our computers are joined by software called Timbuktu, but we’ve been together so long—since we were teenagers—that you could say that our heads are in the same computer.